Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Methodology

-\paragraph{Cross-Type Trade-off.} Training on $p_v$ may affect losses under other perturbations $p_k$ ($k \neq v$), occasionally yielding improvements but often causing degradation due to conflicting constraints (Figure~\ref{fig:tradeoff}).
-To quantify this, we maintain for each $p_k$ a dynamic record of which other perturbations were trained between its two most recent updates, along with their counts.
-If perturbation $p_v$ was selected $n_{v,k}$ times in this interval, its trade-off contribution to $p_k$ is weighted proportionally.
-Summing over all affected $p_k$ gives
+\paragraph{Cross-Type Trade-off.} Training on $p_v$ can influence losses under other perturbations $p_k$ ($k \neq v$), potentially yielding either improvements or degradation due to conflicting constraints.
+For each $p_k$, let $t_{\text{prev}}^k$ and $t_{\text{curr}}^k$ denote its two most recent occurrences (if they exist).
+We count how many times each perturbation is selected between these two steps, and denote by $n_{j,k}$ the number of times $p_j$ is applied in this interval.
+The trade-off reward is defined as:

-where $t_\text{curr}$ and $t_\text{prev}$ are the two most recent occurrences of $p_k$.
-This term rewards perturbation types that induce favorable cross-type transfer and penalizes those causing degradation.
-Using logarithmic loss differences ensures scale-invariance and enhances fairness across perturbations.
+This formulation attributes each change in $L_k$ ($k\neq v$) to the $p_v$ perturbations applied in the interval proportionally, rewarding positive cross-type transfer and penalizing degradation, while the logarithmic ratio ensures scale invariance.

 \paragraph{Hybrid Loss.} To balance clean accuracy and robustness, we adopt a TRADES-style~\cite{zhang2019theoretically} hybrid loss: